-Featuring one of the ten busiest Emergency Departments in Kentucky and the state-of-the-art Intensive Care and Coronary Care Units, Hardin Memorial Hospital provides quality professional emergency and intensive care 7 days a week, 24 hours a day.
+The fourth busiest Emergency Department in Kentucky and the state-of-the-art Intensive Care and Coronary Care Units, Hardin Memorial Hospital provides around the clock quality professional emergency and intensive care.

 For more information on HMH's Emergency Department,

 We understand that visiting an Emergency Department isn’t an enjoyable experience.
 But we believe that we can make your experience a better one by explaining certain things about how the ED operates and what you can expect to happen while you are here.

 Whether you arrive by ambulance or private vehicle, a highly trained nurse will determine the severity of your illness or injury and assess you as quickly as possible.
 Patients with more serious problems are seen first.
 Unlike a doctor’s office, the ED does not accept appointments.
 Instead, ill or injured patients often arrive at the same time, causing a wait for those with less serious conditions.

 What to Bring to the Emergency Department?

 - Insurance Cards

 - Parental consent for children under 18

 When you first come to the ED, you’ll receive a “triage assessment.”
 A nurse will ask you the reason for your visit and take down important information about your medical history, including information allergies.
 The nurse will also measure your vital signs.
 The nurse will take your temperature, pulse, blood pressure.
 For small children and infants, a rectal temperature is taken for the most accurate information.
 The purpose of this triage assessment is to make an initial determination about the nature and severity of your illness or injury.
 The triage assessment determines the order in which you will receive a medical screening examination.